The Mitchell Report – Fingered by McNamee:

 The Surreptitious Success of the Surge:

 Many people might, however, think that this success is merely the nefarious efforts of al-Qaida; a sly way of undermining American politics and policies.
 However, al-Qaida, as indicated by their statements preceding the 2004 election, would prefer a Democrat as President.
 This is not to say that a Democrat would necessarily abandon the ridiculously named “War on Terror” once he (or she) was privy to the realities of the office of President, but al-Qaida would still prefer to not see a Republican in the White House in 2009.
-It is in al-Qaida in Iraq’s (AQI) interest to continue to inflict deaths upon our military, lest they appear weak.
-I will tell you what many are afraid to: AQI and their ilk are being broken.
-Iraqis are tired of them, and they’re being reported.
-Fallujah, once a haven, is now a very bad place to be an insurgent.
-They may or may not make a surge for themselves in the future, but right now they’re being slapped around pretty good.
-This is why it is imperative that the Iraqis have a strong military and police force of their own, or our efforts will have been for naught.
-Eventually, we will have to leave and they will stand or fall on their own.
+It is in al-Qaida in

 Even Rep. John Murtha (D-PA), who has been one of Congress’ most vocal critics of the war, has said of the Surge, “it’s working”; said after he made a visit to Iraq in November.
 This comment has been latched upon by Republicans who are overjoyed that the Surge has won over such a critic.
-Murtha addressed the press after he returned from Iraq, and those two words are the only bit from the whole thing that Republicans cite.
-He said much more.
-He was still critical of the Bush administration and said that the Iraqis must begin to take care of themselves, no matter how well the Surge works.
-Converted to the Surge, yes, but he’s still adamant that we need to be out of there as soon as possible.
+Murtha addressed the press after he returned from

 I am not privy to the inner workings of the Bush mind, but I don’t think that he believed that the Surge would work as well as it has.
 I think he was just throwing some numbers at the problem and got lucky.
 His luck might have been to the detriment of our Armed Forces, but that’s an issue for another time…and for another President.

 Word of the Day: Draconian (adjective): 1.
-Pertaining to Draco, a lawgiver of Athens, 621 BCE.
-2. Excessively harsh; severe.
-One of my favorite words.
+Pertaining to Draco, a lawgiver of

 On This Day in History: The infamous Nero was born (37 CE).
-One of the greatest Byzantine Emperors, Basil II “The Bulgar Slayer” died (1025 CE) (imagine a US President with a moniker like that.)
-The US Bill of Rights becomes law after being ratified by the Virginia legislature (1791).
-General Douglas MacArthur orders that Shinto be abolished as the state religion of Japan (1945).
-Abolished.
-Can you imagine?
-The US has actually abolished a state religion of another nation (admittedly, a defeated one).
+One of the greatest Byzantine Emperors, Basil II “The Bulgar Slayer” died (1025 CE) (imagine a

 The Roman festival Consuales Ludi was held, which honored the god Consus, the god of counsel and the protector of the harvest which is being stored.
 Additionally, the Rape of the Sabine Women took place on this day.
-Romulus, seeing the need to increase the population of Rome, authorized each Roman male to forcibly abduct and take as his wife a woman from the visiting Sabine tribe.
-This story is likely apocryphal.
-The Book of Judges has a similar story.

 “There is no security on this earth; there is only opportunity.” – General Douglas MacArthur